wisnuyasha/Genics-API/Readme.md

 - The `config.js` file stores configuration variables.
 - The `.env` file should be created and populated with environment-specific variables as mentioned in the Getting Started section.
 - The `package.json` file lists the project dependencies

-## API Overview

-The API provides endpoints for managing users and products in a simple ecommerce application.
-Here is a brief overview of the available endpoints:

-- **Todos**
-  - `GET /todos`: Retrieve a list of all products.
-  - `POST /todos`: Create a new product.
-  - `PUT /todos/:id`: Update an existing product by ID.
-  - `DELETE /todos/:id`: Delete a product by ID.

-For detailed information about the request and response format for each endpoint, please refer to the individual route files in the `routes` directory.

 ## Authentication and Authorization